WaitThatShouldntWork/InferGPT/README.md

 🔮 Predict what you need before you need it!

 ### Roadmap & Docs
 Want more context about how it works, our roadmap and documentation?
-Check out the [wiki:] (https://github.com/WaitThatShouldntWork/InferGPT/wiki)
+Check out the [wiki] (https://github.com/WaitThatShouldntWork/InferGPT/wiki)

 ### Contribute
 Guide in progress!